damianoneill/nc-hammer/README.md

 #### Concurrent

 A concurrent block contains a set of actions that are executed concurrently.
 No assumption should be made with regard to ordering in this block type.

+### Handling XML

+Some NETCONF Actions require defining snippets of XML for e.g. in the edit-config operation, any XML included in TestSuite should be minified, this can be simplified by using an [online minifier](http://www.webtoolkitonline.com/xml-minifier.html).

 ## Usage